dominodatalab/LibStatefulWorkspace/README.md

 ## All Set

-Your custom libraries will not survive custom restarts
+Your custom libraries will now survive workspace restarts

 ## But what if I am using Domino File System